 There is a basketball and sports court directly under the Tsing Ma Bridge.
 The bridge shields it from rain.
 High Adventure Journey is a rope course that is about two or three stories high for exercise and adventure.
 The sports stadium seats 2,000.
 Use of these facilities is by registration.

 Seafood Buffet Restaurant

-Noah's Ark has a big buffet style sea-food restaurant overlooking the sea called Harvest House.
+Noah's Ark has a big buffet style sea-food restaurant overlooking the sea called Harvest Restaurant.
 The restaurant is big enough to handle a small conference.

 A buffet dinner meal there costs about 350 HKD (45 USD) total on average for adults or 200 HKD total for kids.
 This isn't actually very expensive by Hong Kong standards.
 Opens 6:15 to 9:30.
 Prices vary a little depending on the day.